Quantum Signatures of Chaos in Anisotropic Quantum Rabi Model: out-of-Time-Ordered Correlator and Quantum Collapse

-To further unveil the factors yielding the exponential growth of the OTOC, we analyze the evolution of Husimi Q function~\cite{husimi1} in the anisotropic quantum Rabi model.
-The Husimi Q function can provide a visualization of high-dimensional quantum states, demonstrating the dynamical evolution of the quantum state with time.
-In Fig. \ref{f5}, we show the evolution of Husimi Q function during the exponential growth of the OTOC for different initial states in the phase space of anisotropic quantum Rabi model.
-We find that the quantum collapse (the splitting of the wave packet )~\cite{husimicrthe5} emerges during the exponential behavior of the OTOC, which does not depend on whether the initial states centered in the chaotic sea or stable island.
 The appearance of quantum collapses in both cases is further confirmed by the atomic population inversion with time $W(t)$ as shown in Fig. \ref{f33}.
 The atomic population inversion is $W(t)\equiv P_{e}(t) - P_{g}(t)$, where $P_{e}(t)$ and $P_{g}(t)$ are atomic populations in the excited state $|1/2,1/2\rangle$ and the ground state $|1/2,-1/2\rangle$, respectively.
-The non-oscillatory phase of $W(t)$ at early time corresponding to the splitting state of wave packets in quasi-probability distribution in Fig. \ref{f5} means that the emergence of quantum collapse of Rabi oscillatory~\cite{husimicrthe5}.
-The split behavior of quantum wave packet in short time implies that the quantum variance of momentum and coordinate operators increase rapidly.
-This indicates that quantum collapse also gives rise to the exponentially growth behavior of the OTOC in the anisotropic quantum Rabi model.
-In addition, we find that the quantum collapse effect for the initial coherent state centered in the chaotic sea is more obvious than that in the regular region.
+The oscillatory phase of $W(t)$ at early time corresponding to the splitting process of wave packets in quasi-probability distribution in Fig. \ref{f5}, which means the emergence of quantum collapse of Rabi oscillation~\cite{husimicrthe5}.
+The split behavior of quantum wave packet in short time implies that the quantum variances of momentum and coordinate operators increase rapidly.
+This indicates that quantum collapse also gives rise to the exponential growth behavior of the OTOC in the anisotropic quantum Rabi model.
+To further demonstrate that quantum collapse effects can lead OTOCs grow exponentially, we show that the OTOCs in the Jaynes-Cummings (JC) model and the regular anisotropic quantum Rabi model also exhibit exponential growth behavior (see Fig. S3-S6, Supporting Information).

+Comparing Fig. \ref{f5}(b) and Fig. \ref{f5}(f), Fig. \ref{f5}(c)and Fig. \ref{f5}(g), we find that the quantum collapse effects for the initial coherent states centered in the chaotic sea are more obvious than that in the regular regions.
+This means that the Husimi Q function can still be an effective tool for diagnosing chaos in the anisotropic quantum Rabi model.

+In the Fig. S7-S11 of Supporting Information, we show that linear entanglement entropy and Loschmidt echo show more advantages than OTOC for diagnosing chaos in the two-photon Rabi model with spectral collapse effect.
+Moreover, we find that quantum wave packets continuously split into multiple wave packets during the OTOCs increase at an exponential rate.
+This further indicates that quantum collapse gives rise to the exponential growth behavior of the OTOCs.